-What Happens To The Abuser VAWA?
+What Happens To The VAWA Abuser?

 In this blog post, we’re going to take a closer look at what VAWA is and how VAWA not only keeps victims safe but also makes sure that abusers face consequences for their actions.
 Whether you’re someone going through a tough time, a friend or family member trying to help, or just curious about how this law works, we’ve got you covered.
 We’ll break everything down in a way that’s easy to understand, so you can get all the info you need.
 Let’s get started on this important journey together!